 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-The University of Calgary does not reference free expression in its Mission statement.
+The University of Calgary does not reference free expression in their 2017-2022 Strategic Plan or their Values.

 The University of Calgary has a Space Allocation Policy which states in section 4.1 that “[s]pace will be allocated in accordance with University strategic planning documents and industry best practice.”
 It also states that “The University recognizes that spontaneous Demonstrations or other types of Special Events may arise.
 The University reserves the right to direct, limit or terminate these gatherings or activities.”